gvwilson/sdxpy/src/finale/index.md

 I hope this book will help us get there.
 I hope that some day we'll be able to talk to each other about the beauty of software because it *is* beautiful and we deserve to have ways to say that.

-I also hope that your journey won't stop here.
-If you would like to add a chapter to this book or translate it into another language, please see [%x intro %] and [%x contrib %].
 Until then:

 <div class="center" markdown="1">

-Start where you are.<br/>
+Start where you are.

-Use what you have.<br/>
+Use what you have.

 Help who you can.
 </div>